Which of the following is NOT one of the five components of inter... | Study Prep in Pearson+

 1

-Understand the COSO framework: The COSO (Committee of Sponsoring Organizations of the Treadway Commission) framework defines five components of internal control that are essential for achieving effective internal control within an organization.
+Understand the COSO framework: COSO (Committee of Sponsoring Organizations of the Treadway Commission) defines internal control as a process designed to provide reasonable assurance regarding the achievement of objectives in operations, reporting, and compliance.
+It identifies five key components of internal control.

-Recognize that 'Financial Reporting' is not one of the five components of internal control: While financial reporting is important in accounting, it is not explicitly listed as a component in the COSO framework.
+Identify the option that does not match any of the five components: 'Financial Reporting' is not one of the five components of internal control, although it is related to the objectives of internal control.

-Conclude that the correct answer is 'Financial Reporting' because it does not align with the five components of internal control as defined by COSO.
+Conclude that the correct answer is 'Financial Reporting' because it is not part of the five components of internal control as defined by COSO.

 Watch next